Communications with the Public

 Quick Answer

 Every written or electronic message sorts into three categories by audience: retail (more than 25 retail investors in 30 days), institutional (only institutional investors), and correspondence (25 or fewer retail investors).
-Retail communications need principal pre-approval; some also get filed with FINRA.
+Retail communications generally need principal pre-approval; some also get filed with FINRA.
 Content must be fair, balanced, and never call a tax-deferred product tax-free.

 The whole unit on one sheet: how to classify a communication, who approves it, what gets filed, and the content lines the exam loves.